 Should You Keep Your Nail Polish in the Refrigerator?

-This question was obviously one for the polish experts, so we reached out to Ram Hariharan, L'Oréal USA nail laboratory head for some intel.
-“Keeping nail polishes in a fridge slows down the normal possible discoloration and solvent evaporation of the polish, which happens as the polish gets older,” says Hariharan.
+“Keeping nail polish in a fridge slows down the normal possible discoloration and solvent evaporation of the polish, which happens as the polish gets older,” says Hariharan.
 In short, “the sooner you put the product in the fridge, the longer the color stays true.”

-But when you put your nail polish in the fridge, don’t just throw them in your produce drawer and expect ’em to stay in great shape.
+If you want to give the hack a try, don’t just throw your polish in your produce drawer and expect it to stay in great shape.
 “We suggest keeping the bottles tightly closed and upright,” Hariharan adds.
-And when you take them out, “let the polish come to room temperature before you apply it” so that it applies evenly and smoothly onto your nails.
-According to Hariharan, this process usually takes about 30 minutes.
-To be safe, roll it around in your hand to make sure it doesn’t feel cool.
+And when you take them out, he advises letting the polish come to room temperature before application for an even and smooth finish.
+This process usually takes about 30 minutes.

-If your fridge is full of, well, food, there are other ways you can prolong the life of your polish, too.
-For example, Hariharan recommends storing it in a cool and dark place away from sunlight.
+If your fridge is too full or you’re not into the idea of waiting 30 minutes before each mani, there’s another storage option that can help you prolong the life of your polish.
+Hariharan recommends storing nail polish in a cool, dark place away from sunlight.
 This method of storage also slows down the discoloration of the product.
-Both options work to make sure those polishes last a long time, so the final decision is ultimately up to you.